 7. Know When to Ask for Help

 If you’re struggling to train your cat to stay indoors, don’t be afraid to ask for help.
 Your vet may be able to suggest other tips that can make the process easier.
-They could also refer you to a veterinary behavior specialist for expert assistance.
-Some cats may need behavioral modification medications to help make the training process easier.
-If you need to cut off your cat’s access to the outdoors abruptly, it may be easiest to ask your vet to prescribe medications ahead of time.
+They could also refer you to a cat behavior specialist for expert assistance.
+Some cats may need behavioral modification techniques or even calming aids to help make the training process easier.

 Why Should Cats Stay Indoors?

 Predator cats kill billions of birds and small wildlife each year worldwide.
-This mass death can harm the local ecosystem and has even resulted in the extinction of a whole species in at least one case.
+This mass death harms the local ecosystem and has resulted in the extinction of several bird, reptile, and small mammal species.
 Outdoor cats also reduce available food sources for wild predators.

 They pose a significant threat to wildlife, but living outdoors is even more dangerous for them.
 Studies show that outdoor cats have a shorter lifespan than indoor cats.